 Dennis Hammer is a writer and finance nerd with six years of investing experience.
 He writes about personal finance for Wealthsimple.
 Dennis also manages his own investment portfolio and has funded several businesses in the past.
 Dennis holds a Bachelor's degree from the University of Connecticut.

 The securities market can’t climb forever.
 Eventually prices will begin to fall.
 We call this period of decline a “bear market.”
-It’s not the end of the world for investors, but it’s a concept you should understand as you grow your retirement savings.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+It’s not the end of the world for investors, but it’s a concept you should understand as you grow your retirement savings.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is a bear market?